 Now, a Curve Ball – Planning for a Post-Tariff World

 This series has gone deep and wide on tariffs’ impact on pricing and costing.
 It’s important to remember that these tariff actions will end.
 It’s possible they end as soon as Q1.
 Fantastic, right?
 Well, not so fast.
 If you’re a manufacturer or distributor with tariff-induced headaches, your pain doesn’t stop when they go away.
 For instance, you may have paid a 25 percent tariff lift to your supplier for products that are still sitting in your inventory when the tariffs ends.
 How ruthlessly will your customers act with regard to taking that inventory off your hands?
 Will they want to pay more for a tariff that doesn’t exist?
 How do you avoid getting stuck with tariff cost-inflated inventory?

-We will answer these questions and more in our next blog, coming soon.
+We answer these questions and more in our post-tariff preparedness post, available here.

 For a deeper discussion on tariff strategies and the right tools to execute with, contact your Customer Success Manager or reach out to us here.